gimmie/unity/readme.md

  - libicucore.dylib
 - Add `Gimmie` type `Dictionary` to Info.plist.
 Under it, add key `key` and `secret` with values from Gimmie portal.
 - Build the project with Xcode

+### Rewards Country

+Add `country` to `Gimmie` Dictionary in Info.plist with country code as value for showing country rewards in catalog.

 ## Initialize